llvm/llvm-project/llvm/docs/CommandGuide/llvm-readobj.rst

  Display demangled symbol names in the output; the option only is for ELF and XCOFF file format.

-.. option:: --no-demangle (default)

- Not demangle symbol names in the output; the option only is for ELF and XCOFF file format.

 .. option:: --expand-relocs

  When used with :option:`--relocs`, display each relocation in an expanded